10 Free Summer Math Programs for High School Students

 Cost: None.
 Students will have to arrange their own transportation to the MIT campus.

-MITES is a competitive, six-week residential program aimed at fostering diversity in STEM fields.
+MITES is a competitive, six-week residential program designed to foster diversity in STEM fields.
 This program offers 80 talented high school juniors an academically enriching experience in STEM.
-Participants engage in five rigorous courses encompassing mathematics, science (with select modules ranging from Machine Learning to Architecture to Genomics), and humanities.
-Additionally, students have the opportunity to partake in lab tours, social events, and receive college admissions counseling throughout the program.
+You will engage in five rigorous courses encompassing mathematics, science (with select modules ranging from Machine Learning to Architecture to Genomics), and the humanities.
+Additionally, you will participate in lab tours, social events, and receive college admissions counseling throughout the program.
+To learn more about this program, check out our complete guide here.

 Duration: 4 days